-The Technical Program comprises conference thematic sessions with technical presentations, panels, and training workshops in the tracks listed below, as well as a poster display.
+The Technical Program comprises conference thematic sessions with technical presentations, panels, training workshops in the tracks listed below, as well as a poster display.

 BMP and Control Measure Effectiveness Assessment